In Canada, driverless cars learn to see in the snow

 In Stratford, where the theater festival is an important employer of its 31,000 residents, the city-wide wireless network and weather are helping to attract companies researching connected driving technologies.
 Ubiquitous Wi-Fi gives companies the option to test vehicle-to-vehicle communication over a 4G band, McKenzie said.

-Japanese semiconductor manufacturer Renesas Electronics Corp (6723.T) chose Ontario as the site of its only autonomous test-track because of the harsh winters, along with its proximity to Blackberry Corp’s (BB.TO) QNX unit which produces the operating system.
+Japanese semiconductor manufacturer Renesas Electronics Corp (6723.T) chose Ontario as the site of its only autonomous test-track because of the harsh winters, along with its proximity to Blackberry’s QNX unit which produces the operating system.

 The use of high-definition maps helps self-driving vehicles more easily navigate in the snow, even when road markings are not visible, said John Buszek, Renesas’ Michigan-based director of the company’s autonomous and advanced driver-assistance division.